SaloniGupta6/Steel_Guardian/README.md

 # Steel Guardian

 Steel Guardian is an integrated industrial platform designed to enhance operational efficiency, sustainability, safety, and compliance within steel manufacturing environments.
-Developed with a focus on TATA Steel's large-scale operations, Steel Guardian leverages advanced analytics, IoT, and automation to transform industrial workflows, environmental management, and resource optimization.
+Developed with a focus on modern manufacturing challenges, it leverages advanced analytics, IoT, and automation to deliver end-to-end visibility and control.

 ---